Strawberry Cheesecake Dip: Light, Creamy, and Built for Sharing

 mixing the base for strawberry cheesecake dip in glass bowl

-Cream cheese, sugar, and vanilla being blended into the base of strawberry cheesecake dip.
+Cream cheese, sugar, and vanilla are blended into the base of the strawberry cheesecake dip.

 adding strawberries and jam to strawberry cheesecake dip mixture

-Strawberry jam being folded into the creamy cheesecake mixture for strawberry cheesecake dip.
+Strawberry jam is being folded into the creamy cheesecake mixture for strawberry cheesecake dip.

 serving bowl of strawberry cheesecake dip with dippers in modern kitchen